s1ddly/brainfuck/README.md

 # brainfuck
-I am writing a brainfuck compiler in js
+I wrote a interpeter compiler in js